clemcer/loggifly/docs/guide/getting-started.md

 # Getting Started

-LoggiFly can easily be deployed on Docker, Docker Swarm, or Podman.
+LoggiFly can easily be deployed on Docker, Docker Swarm or Podman.
 The quickest way to get started is by configuring LoggiFly with environment variables only, but for full flexibility and feature access, using a config.yaml file is recommended.

 ::: info
-Environment variables allow for a simple and much quicker setup but they don't support configuring different keywords per Container or features like Regex, container actions, message formatting and more.
+Environment variables allow for a simple and much quicker setup but they don't support configuring different keywords per Container or features like regex, container actions, message formatting and more.
 With a config.yaml you do have access to all features as well as finegrained control over which keywords and settings are applied to each container.
 :::